lafeingcrokodil/flashcards/README.md

 * `Client` - For example, JavaScript running in a browser.
 * `Server` - An HTTP server.
 * `Source` - The source of truth for the flashcard metadata, e.g. the prompts and answers.
-* `Store` - Stores the session state.
+* `Store` - Stores the review session states.

 ### Data types

-#### Session

-This is the part of the session data that's cached by the server and exposed to the client.

-* `id: string` - Uniquely identifies the session.
-* `proficiencyCounts: []int` - The number of flashcards at each proficiency level, where a proficiency level corresponds to the number of successful reviews in a row.
-* `unreviewedCount: int` - The number of flashcards that haven't been reviewed yet.

 #### SessionMetadata

-This is session metadata that's cached by the server and persisted in the store.

 * `id: string` - Uniquely identifies the session.
 * `round: int` - Identifies the current round, starting with 0 and incrementing from there.
 * `isNewRound: bool` - True if and only if the round just started, meaning that no flashcards have yet been reviewed in this round.
+* `proficiencyCounts: []int` - The number of flashcards at each proficiency level, where a proficiency level corresponds to the number of successful reviews in a row.
+* `unreviewedCount: int` - The number of flashcards that haven't been reviewed yet.

 #### Flashcard